Osborne Earl Smith

 An amateur singer, Smith contributed a rendition of Sam Cooke's "Cupid" in the 2005 album "Oh Say Can You Sing?"
 His son Nikko was a contestant on the reality show "American Idol" in 2005.

-- Appeared in The Simpsons episode "Homer at the Bat".
+He appeared in The Simpsons episode "Homer at the Bat".
 Quote: "This is a town rich in tradition.
 You've got the Clydesdales coming in before World Series games.
 People are getting off the wagon, like Stan Musial, Marty Marion, and Roger Maris.
 Maybe some day I can come in riding on that wagon."
 Ozzie Smith.

 - 1978 Topps All-Star Rookie Team